215th Street station

 The 215th Street station is a local station on the IRT Broadway–Seventh Avenue Line of the New York City Subway.
 Located at the intersection of 215th Street and Tenth Avenue in the Manhattan neighborhood of Inwood, it is served by the 1 train at all times.
 It is the northernmost subway station in the system on Manhattan Island.

+Built by the Interborough Rapid Transit Company (IRT), the station opened on March 12, 1906, as part of the first subway.
+The northbound platform was lengthened in 1910 while the southbound platform was lengthened in 1948.

 History

 The West Side Branch of the first subway was extended northward to a temporary terminus of 221st Street and Broadway on March 12, 1906 with the first open station at Dyckman Street, as the stations at 168th Street, 181st Street, and 191st Street were not yet completed.
 This extension was served by shuttle trains operating between 157th Street and 221st Street until May 30, 1906, when express trains began running through to 221st Street.